Pixneb/OpenUSD-proposals/proposals/spline-animation/README.md

 classes.
 We propose that typed access to values and slopes be accomplished by means of templated accessors and mutators, and that type-erased access be available by passing `VtValue` as an in or out parameter, instead of the value type.
-We propose that typed access be the moral equivalent of `VtValue::UncheckedGet`, with no guardrails for incorrect types.
+We propose that typed read access be the moral equivalent of `VtValue::UncheckedGet`, with no guardrails for incorrect types.
+Typed write access, on the other hand, will verify that all knots in a sequence use the same type.

 ## Error Handling